Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Common Mistakes to Avoid

-Mixing warm fresh milk with cold or frozen milk, which can promote bacterial growth.
+• Mixing warm fresh milk with cold or frozen milk, promoting bacterial growth.

 Frequently Asked Questions (FAQ)